-Level 2 or lower.
-If learning of the process is left to individual responsibilit the maturity level is Level 2 or lower.
-When procedures have been standardize and documented, and communicated through training, the maturity level characteristic is Level 3.
+Note: The absence of communication of the process is a characteristic of maturity Level 2 or lower.
+If learning of the process is left to individual responsibility, the maturity level is Level 2 or lower.
+When procedures have been standardized and documented, and communicated through training, the maturity level characteristic is Level 3.
 8. Is the procedure or process performing as intended?
 How do you know?
 Are any deficiencies noted?
 Do you understand how the controls work?
 Are the controls on point?
 Are the controls automated or is some other form of reporting utilized?
 Are reports made to management relating to data gathered from the controls?
 How does management utilize the results of its measurement structures?
 Does the regulated entity take steps to avoid and detect inappropriate bias in the process?
 Refer to response for Section F.8.
-No ote: When processes have been refined to a level of good practice, based on the results of continuous improvement and maturity modeling with othe enterprises, this is a maturity Level 5 characteristic.
-When IT tools are used an integrated way to automate the workflow, providing tools to improve quali and effectiveness, making the enterprise quick to adapt, this is a maturity Leve 5 characteristic. results of continuous improvement and maturity modeling with oth enterprises, this is a maturity Level 5 characteristic.
-When IT tools are used an integrated way to automate the workflow, providing tools to improve quali and effectiveness, making the enterprise quick to adapt, this is a maturity Leve 9. results of continuous improvement and maturity modeling with oth enterprises, this is a maturity Level 5 characteristic.
-When IT tools are used an integrated way to automate the workflow, providing tools to improve quali and effectiveness, making the enterprise quick to adapt, this is a maturity Leve 5 characteristic.
-How does management track changes in the process and reasons for the changes?
+Note: When processes have been refined to a level of good practice, based on the results of continuous improvement and maturity modeling with other enterprises, this is a maturity Level 5 characteristic.
+When IT tools are used in an integrated way to automate the workflow, providing tools to improve quality and effectiveness, making the enterprise quick to adapt, this is a maturity Level 5 characteristic.
+9. How does management track changes in the process and reasons for the changes?
 How long has it done so?
 Is the procedure or process current?
-9. No 10 results of continuous improvement and maturity modeling with oth enterprises, this is a maturity Level 5 characteristic.
-When IT tools are used an integrated way to automate the workflow, providing tools to improve quali and effectiveness, making the enterprise quick to adapt, this is a maturity Leve 5 characteristic.
-How does management track changes in the process and reasons for the changes?
-How long has it done so?
-Is the procedure or process current?
 Refer to response for Section F.9.
+Note: The history of changes can give clues to the maturity of the review process used by management and aid in the evaluation of the state of the process.
+10. Has the person responsible for the process been interviewed to ascertain how the process is viewed and its efficacy?
+Note: The examiner may be able to detect how the regulated entity views the process reviewed through interview of the responsible person.
+Determining who the person reports to may also be an indicator of the importance of the process by management.